mono/website/archived/accessibility_team_meetings_2008_may_28.md

     <calvin> I'll post the entire log to the wiki
      sandy: but that would be good
-     I've modified the wiki with our schedule: http://www.mono-project.com/Accessibility:_Project_Schedule and moved Iteration 1 to the past iterations so iteration 2 is now at the top
+     I've modified the wiki with our schedule: Accessibility:_Project_Schedule and moved Iteration 1 to the past iterations so iteration 2 is now at the top
      You'll all note that several people have updated the status of iteration 1